 Over the years that I have collected vintage jewellery, I love the big rhinestone brooches and necklaces of the 1930s, 40s and 50s.

-When my husband and I decided to start buying antique and vintage jewelry to sell, the learning curve for both of us was steep.
-From the start it was always costume jewellery that we were interested in.
+When my husband and I decided to start buying antique and vintage jewellery to sell, the learning curve for both of us was steep.
+From the start, it was always vintage costume jewellery that we were interested in.

 What age is the piece, designer, condition, interest and price???